-The right number of ceiling/standing fan blades has always been a topic of debate.
+The right number of blades on ceiling and standing fans has always been a topic of debate.
 Should you choose a fan with 3, 4, or with 5 blades?
 If you are wondering what the differences between them are, and how the number of blades affects their performance, continue reading.

 Irrespective of whether the fans are installed on the ceiling or free-standing, the effects of the number of blades on them are the same.
-For a quick and easy comparison, I am taking the 3 and 5 bladed fans since they are at extremes.
-Given below are the main differences between them;
+For a quick and easy comparison, I am comparing the 3 and 5-bladed fans since they are at extremes.
+Below are the main differences between them;

-- Fans with five blades tend to be more aesthetically pleasing than three blade fans.
+- Fans with five blades tend to be more aesthetically pleasing than three-bladed fans.

-- Three-blade ceiling/standing fans are more energy-efficient than five-blade fans due to less drag on the fan’s motor.
+- Three-blade ceiling and pedestal fans are more energy-efficient than five-bladed fans due to less drag on the fan’s motor.

-- The wind chill effect of three blade fans is better.
+- The wind chill effect from three blade fans is better.

-- If you prefer a breeze effect and not gust, five bladed fans are a better choice
+- If you prefer a breeze effect and not gust, fans with five blades are a better choice

-- Five blade ceiling/standing fans are much quieter than three blade ones.
+- Five blade ceiling andstanding fans are much quieter than three bladed ones.

 - The five-blade fans provide a more uniform flow of air than the three blade fans.